 Total cost of the project= $142.24

-I would definitely recommend this project to beginners because A) it introduces you to mitered cuts without having to use an actual miter saw and B) you only have to cut 45 degree angles for the picture frames.
+B) You only have to cut 45 degree angles for the picture frames.
 It's a big confidence booster, and you can complete this project relatively quickly since there's no demolition involved.

 If the idea of turning on a power tool scares the beejesus out of you, check out my take on How to Conquer Your Fear of Power Tools.